-If you have an energetic two-year-old at home and need some quick ideas for low-mess energy-busting indoor activities, this article is for you!
-As a mother of four, currently going through the two-year-old phase with my youngest, I’ll share my favourite no-fuss indoor activities that will help get those wiggles out and give you a couple minutes to catch your breath.
+If you have an energetic 2 year old at home and need some quick ideas for low-mess energy-busting indoor activities, this article is for you!
+As a mother of four, currently going through the 2 year old phase with my youngest, I’ll share my favourite no-fuss indoor activities that will help get those wiggles out and give you a couple minutes to catch your breath.

-As most parents with a two-year-old will tell you, toddlers have an endless supply of energy.
+As most parents with a 2 year old will tell you, toddlers have an endless supply of energy.
 If we could harness it, I’m sure we’d be well on our way to the moon!
-Two-year-olds are constantly on the move, enthusiastically exploring their environment and exerting their independence.
+2 year olds are constantly on the move, enthusiastically exploring their environment and exerting their independence.
 Movement is key to how toddler learn and develop.

-The Canadian 24-Hour Movement Guidelines recommend that two-year-olds should spend at least 180 minutes being active throughout each day (more is even better!) and they shouldn’t be forced to sit for more than one hour at a time.
-Pair this important need for movement with the fact that two-year-olds are just starting to develop the self-control, language skills, and attention span needed to focus for longer periods of time, and that’s why toddlers this age can be such whirlwinds.
+The Canadian 24-Hour Movement Guidelines recommend that 2 year olds should spend at least 180 minutes being active throughout each day (more is even better!) and they shouldn’t be forced to sit for more than one hour at a time.
+Pair this important need for movement with the fact that 2 year olds are just starting to develop the self-control, language skills, and attention span needed to focus for longer periods of time, and that’s why toddlers this age can be such whirlwinds.

-When your two-year-old needs to move around and getting outside isn’t an option, try one of these energy-busting indoor activities for fun active play.
+When your 2 year old needs to move around and getting outside isn’t an option, try one of these energy-busting indoor activities for fun active play.
 These activities use easy-to-find items from around your home and only take a few minutes to set up and clean up.
-There’s no sense spending a lot of time or money on an activity when the average attention span of a two-year-old is about two minutes long [PDF]!
+There’s no sense spending a lot of time or money on an activity when the average attention span of a 2 year old is about two minutes long [PDF]!

 Pillows and blankets and a mattress—oh my!